Submissions accepted: February 3 -

 Download the Call for Presentations

-The ISTSS Annual Meeting is a place where professionals get to see old friends and colleagues, meet new ones and develop and strengthen collaborative relationships in order to move the field of traumatic stress forward.
-It provides a forum for the sharing of research, clinical strategies, public policy concerns and theoretical formulations of trauma.
+The ISTSS Annual Meeting provides a forum for the sharing of research, clinical strategies, public policy concerns and theoretical formulations of trauma.
+The Meeting is also where professionals get to see old friends and colleagues, meet new ones and develop and strengthen collaborative relationships in order to move the field of traumatic stress forward.

 It is an international assembly of professionals and students representing an array of disciplines, including psychiatrists, psychologists, social workers, nurses, counselors, researchers, administrators, victim advocates, journalists, clergy and others with an interest in the study and treatment of traumatic stress.

 The theme of the ISTSS 31st Annual Meeting is “Back to Basics: Integrating Clinical and Scientific Knowledge to Advance the Field of Trauma.”

 Basic science in the field of stress and trauma has always been a solid platform for the development of new treatments for PTSD.
 In the past 20 years, research on the effects of trauma and processes of recovery has evolved at great pace and in many different directions.
 Despite these advances, the vast majority of those affected by traumatic stress still do not receive optimal care.
 To better understand and treat trauma, we need to better transfer the advances in basic science to clinical applications.
 What have we learned so far?
 Have we optimally implemented insights from basic science into clinical practice?
 What are the challenges in clinical practice that hamper optimal implementation?